Ayan-Ejaz/User_authentication_system/README.md

 Rate Limiting: Rate limiting is implemented to protect against brute-force login attempts.

-Contributing
+# Contributions
 If you'd like to contribute to the project, feel free to fork the repository and submit a pull request with your changes.
-Make sure to follow the code style and write tests for new features.
+I greatly appreciate it.

 License
 This project is licensed under the MIT License.